Joost-Jansen/heat/README.md

 ## Introduction

-In recent years, attention-based neural nets (NN) have shown success in a broad range of computer vision tasks.
+In recent years, Transformer Neural Networks have shown success in a broad range of computer vision tasks.
 One of the methods that try to solve a specific problem in the field of structured reconstruction is Holistic Edge Attention Transformer ([HEAT](https://openaccess.thecvf.com/content/CVPR2022/html/Chen_HEAT_Holistic_Edge_Attention_Transformer_for_Structured_Reconstruction_CVPR_2022_paper.html)).
-The method aims to reconstruct  structures found in 2D rastered images (eg. floorplans) and does this by constructing a planar graph that represents the underlying geometric structure of the input image.
+The method aims to extract geometric structure from images (eg. floorplans) and does this by constructing a planar graph that represents the underlying geometric structure of the input image.
 In this blog post, we aim to explain and evaluate HEAT by Chen, Qian, and Furukawa.
 We will do this by replicating the experiments on two validation sets as mentioned in the paper.
-Additionally, we will use the model obtained by the paper and add training data from a new data source to further assess the performance of the method and compare it to the results found.
 By doing so we aim to critically analyze the ability to reproduce the results of the paper and report on the generalizability to new datasets.
+Additionally, we will use the pre-trained model from their repository and fine-tune it by adding new training data from a data source containing real floorplans without density maps (different type of floorplan data) to further assess the performance of the method and compare it to the results found.

 ## HEAT explained
 To further illustrate how HEAT works we will shortly describe the four major steps that the method takes.
 HEAT first identifies corners, or equivalently points where two edges intersect, in a 2D image by using any corner detector.
 For the best performance a variant of HEAT’s edge detection architecture, which we will talk about in a bit, is used on pixels as corner candidates.
 Instances of corners used in this blog will be corners of a building or intersections between walls in a floorplan.